markuman/go-redis/README.md

         >> setup
         >> % go where ever you want and just do "addpath ('go-redis/inst')"

+The default path to hiredis is set to `/usr/include/hiredis`.
+You can change it by set a variable `LIBPATH` with a absolute path to hiredis before running the setup script.

 5. optional - run tests

 The `mex` folder contains a `test_redis.m` script with many `assert()` checks.